Frontend tooling case study

 07 / Import and export flow

-Browser APIs make the tool work without a backend.
+Browser APIs replace a backend.

-Save downloads a PNG.
-Local save stores a PNG data URL in
+5. Export and local save Save downloads PNG; local save stores a PNG data URL in localStorage.

 08 / Keyboard, mouse, and touch

-Pointer events keep the drawing model device-agnostic.
+Pointer events keep input device-agnostic.

 Mouse and pen